 The Company has a separate Chairman and Managing Director.
 The Chairman is a non-executive and independent director who bears responsibility for the workings of the Board while the Managing Director is the most senior executive in the Company who bears executive responsibility for the management of the Company and Group.
+The Board does not have a lead independent director as the Chairman is independent.
 The Chairman, Managing Director and Group Executive Director set the Board meeting agenda in consultation with the other Directors.
 Both the Chairman and Managing Director are responsible for the adherence by Management with Corporate Governance policies as laid down by the Board.
 The Chairman and the Managing Director are not immediate family members.